-The Company considers its capital to be equity, comprising share capital, share-based payment reserve, warrants, deficit, and other comprehensive loss, which at August 31, 2018 totaled \$3,208,266 (August 31, 2017 - \$2,630,255).
+The Company considers its capital to be equity, comprising share capital, share-based payment reserve, warrants, deficit, and other comprehensive loss, which at November 30, 2018 totaled \$2,872,566 (August 31, 2018 - \$3,208,266).

 The Company manages capital through its financial and operational forecasting processes.
 The Company reviews its working capital and forecasts its future cash flows based on operating expenditures, and other investing and financing activities.
 The forecast is regularly updated based on activities related to its exploration and evaluation assets.
 Selected information is frequently provided to the Board of Directors of the Company.
-The Company's capital management objectives, policies and processes have remained unchanged during the year ended August 31, 2018.
+The Company's capital management objectives, policies and processes have remained unchanged during the three months ended November 30, 2018.
 The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than Policy 2.5 of the TSXV Venture Exchange ("TSXV") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-As of August 31, 2018, management is confident that the Company satisfied these criteria.
+As of November 30, 2018, the Company did not meet the criteria stipulated by Policy 2.5 and is actively seeking additional sources of liquidity in order to do so.
+The Company expects to close a first tranche of a private placement on or about January 31, 2019.